 Firing Service – for many silver clay enthusiasts the cost of a kiln is a barrier to continuing with silver clay as a hobby.
 Although it is possible to fire small silver clay pieces with a “cook’s torch”, the best results are obtained through kiln firing.

-Don’t despair – we offer a firing service!
+Don’t despair if you don’t have a kiln – we offer a firing service!
 It is simple to use: carefully package you dry silver clay piece/s for travel, and snailmail or deliver your parcel to the studio.
 We’ll fire your piece and send it back to you, still carefully packaged!

 Fingerprint jewellery – one of the best presents we ever gave one of our friends was her 18 month old’s thumbprint preserved in fine silver!
 And we’ve recently heard of a couple who exchanged fingerprints to mark their wedding anniversary.